patriciapallares/web-page/README.md

 1. Install npm i gsap
 2. Import the pluggins you'll be using.
 In this case: gsap (S/O to The Code Creative on YT)

+# Portfolio read more read less button
+(S/O to Masud Rana on YT) NOT YET WORKING